 Tourism statistics at regional level

-This article is part of a set of statistical articles based on the Eurostat regional yearbook publication.
-It presents regional patterns of tourism across the European Union (EU); its main focus is tourism occupancy, as measured by the number of nights spent in tourist accommodation establishments.
+This article forms part of Eurostat’s annual flagship publication, the Eurostat regional yearbook.
+It presents regional patterns of tourism across the European Union (EU); its main focus is tourist accommodation occupancy, as measured by the number of nights spent in tourist accommodation establishments.
 The data are presented for different regions across the EU, with a focus on tourism pressures and sustainability issues.
 It closes with some information on tourist accommodation capacity, as measured by bedroom occupancy rates.

 - 1 Main statistical findings